haiwen/seafile-admin-docs/manual/config/ldap_in_11.0_ce.md

 # Configure Seafile to use LDAP

-Note: This documentation is for the Community Edition.
-If you're using Pro Edition, please refer to [the Seafile Pro documentation](./ldap_in_11.0_pro.md).
+!!! note "This documentation is for the Community Edition.
+If you're using Pro Edition, please refer to [the Seafile Pro documentation](./ldap_in_11.0_pro.md)"

 ## How does LDAP User Management work in Seafile